vudoan1708-cyber/VSCode-Extension--Voly-FE-Quick-Dev/README.md

 1. UI-Loader will always fetch the endpoint on page load, need to add something to the Voly system as a flag to ensure it only makes call when necessary

-2. Treeview doesn't yet allow multiple file selection for deletion

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 1.0.0